 I'm an international student receiving a degree in the U.S. Do I need to submit the TOEFL?
 No, the University grants an exception to the TOEFL requirement for students who have earned a bachelor or master degree from a regionally accredited U.S. college or university before beginning their studies at Stanford.

 How long should the statement of purpose be?
 The statement of purpose is a writing sample.
 The exact length and content are up to you.
 Most applicants use the statement to explain why they are applying and to answer any questions that might arise from their transcripts or resumes.
 Keep in mind that the committee is reading many applications and appreciate those that are to the point.

 How many official transcripts must I submit?
-Please submit two official transcripts from every postsecondary institution attended for at least one year as a full-time student.
+Please submit two original official transcripts from every postsecondary institution attended for at least one year as a full-time student.
 If your international institution provides only one official copy, please send two notarized copies.

 Must I submit recommendation letters from faculty?
 Current Stanford students should submit two recommendation letters from Stanford faculty.
 New applicants should submit at least one academic recommendation letter.
 We understand that there may be circumstances where this is not possible, but recommend that you make every effort to do so, as it could negatively affect your application.

 Must I complete the background requirements before applying to the M.S. program?
 Applicants must have completed one year of calculus before applying.
 Students may complete the general programming course after admission, or during the M.S. program.

 How long does it take to complete the MS program?
 Students can easily complete the MS program in nine months by taking 15 units per quarter.
 Students also have the option to complete the program in 15-18 months by taking 8-10 units per quarter, which costs less per quarter, and allows for part-time employment.